mihailo-maksa/personal-portfolio/README.md

 - My projects range from small experiments to full-fledged applications, and all of them use **the latest web3 and related technologies.**

 ### 2.)
 Open Source Contributions
-- I've actively enhanced the functionality and user experience of various **open-source web3 protocols and dApps,** enhancing their functionality and user experience, reflecting my dedication to the decentralized web evolution.
+- I've actively enhanced the functionality and user experience of various **open-source web3 protocols and dApps,** reflecting my dedication to the decentralized web evolution.
 - Some notable examples include **MetaMask, Aave and Uniswap v3.**

 ### 3.)
 ScaleRoad LLC